Prevention & Biocontrol Strategies for Thrips in Houseplants

 • They feed on early thrips life stages—larvae and eggs—preventing population buildup.

-• They avoid issues of pesticide resistance and residues, making them safer and more sustainable.
+• They avoid issues of pesticide resistance and residues (if choosing them over chemicals), making them safer and more sustainable.

-• Sachets that release mites gradually over 4–5 weeks in low-humidity growing spaces (less than 70%).
+1. Swirski Ulti-Mite (Amblyseius swirskii): Sachets that release mites gradually over 4–5 weeks in low-humidity growing spaces (less than 70% RH).
+Excellent for suppressing Western Flower Thrips, Onion Thrips, and Echinothrips.

-• A soil-dwelling predator of thrips pupae and other soil insects, providing a layered defense.
+1. Entomite-M (Stratiolaelaps scimitus): A soil-dwelling predator of thrips pupae and other soil insects, like fungus gnat larvae, providing a layered defense.
+Best used when the thrips is Western Flower or Onion Thrips.

-• Especially useful for impatiens thrips and other unique thrips species—larvae consume adults and young thrips.
+1. Chrysopa (Chrysoperla carnea): Especially useful for Impatiens Thrips and other unique thrips species, larvae consume adults and young thrips.

-• Especially useful for western flower thrips and other common thrips species—adults consume adults and young thrips.
+1. Thripor (Orius insidiosus): Especially useful for Western Flower Thrips and other common thrips species like the Onion Thrips.
+Thripor consumes adults and young thrips.

 A Multifaceted Approach: Covering All Life Stages